hema35/RealTime_BusTracker/README.md

 [You can find the link here]( https://hema35.github.io/RealTime_BusTracker/)

 # How to Run Roadmap:
-To clone and run this application, you'll need Git
+To clone and run this application, you must install GIT on your machine.

- Clone this repository
+Go to the repository and copy the link of the repo.

-$ git clone repo name
+Change the current working directory to the location where you want the cloned directory.

- Go into the repository
+Clone this repository: Type - $ git clone repo name

-$ cd directory name
+Press Enter to create your local clone

 # Support:
 You can go to Mapbox to get the API to find the documentation.